 1. Keep it simple (particularly if it is your first MaxDiff analysis)

-MaxDiff projects come in all shapes and sizes.
+MaxDiff analysis projects come in all shapes and sizes.
 They vary on the following dimensions:

 - Sample size.
 I have seen them from 40 respondents all the way up to more than 6,000.